bryopsida/network-scanner/README.md

 ## How to use published chart

-First add the repo `helm repo add nestjs-starter  https://bryopsida.github.io/nestjs-starter/`, then fetch updates `helm repo update`, and finally, install with `helm upgrade --install starter nestjs-starter/nestjs-starter --wait`.
+First add the repo `helm repo add network-scanner  https://bryopsida.github.io/network-scanner/`, then fetch updates `helm repo update`, and finally, install with `helm upgrade --install scanner network-scanner/network-scanner --wait`.